shivam-tadas/DataStructuresInC/README.md

 - **Linked List** (MenuDrivenLL.c): A singly linked list implementation with operations for insertion, deletion and traversal.
 - **Queue** (MenuDrivenQueue.c): A queue implementation with enqueue, dequeue, and display operations.
+- **Array ADT** (MenuArrayADT.c): An implementation of a simple array ADT with insert, clear and display operations.

 ## How to Use